gyanucs17/diet-plan-backend/README.md

 ### 5. Import database tables and using .sql file located at root named test_db.sql

 ### 6. Start your php server
-Run the following commands to start server
-php -S localhost:8080 //you can use any port
+Run the following commands to start server php -S localhost:8080

-## CSV Uploads
+### CSV Uploads

 1. Food Items - use CSV with header columns Resident name, IDSSI Level & Category, please look at sampleFood.csv sample file for your reference
 2. Residents - use CSV with header columns Resident name & IDSSI Level, please look at sampleResident.csv sample file for your reference